Haifa Varju

 Foam

 The types of foam materials used to make play mats are polyvinyl chloride (PVC), polyurethane material (PU), or ethylene-vinyl acetate (EVA).
-Toddlekind’s play mats from EVA. and play rugs are made from EVA.
+Toddlekind’s play mats from EVA. and play rugs are made from PU.
 Let’s take a look at all three.

 Polyvinyl Chloride (PVC)